 - Best Things to do in London, England

-- 1. Enjoy world-class exhibition at V&A
+- 1. Enjoy a world-class exhibition at the Victoria and Albert Museum

 - 2. Explore the Barbican Conservatory

 - 4. See art at Tate Modern

 - 5. Best Things to do in London in Winter: Go ice skating!

 - 7. Eat your way around the Borough market